 One downside of living in Elderton, however, is that residents on average have to contend with a long commute, spending on average 30.47 minutes every day commuting to work.

-As is often the case in a small borough, Elderton doesn't have a public transportation system that people use for their commute.
+Elderton is a small borough, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The percentage of people in Elderton with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 11.98% of people over 25 have a bachelor's degree or advanced degree.
+The rate of college-level education in Elderton is quite a bit lower than the national average among all cities of 21.84%: just 11.98% of people here over 25 have a bachelor's degree or an advanced degree.

 The per capita income in Elderton in 2022 was $34,534, which is middle income relative to Pennsylvania and the nation.
 This equates to an annual income of $138,136 for a family of four.
 However, Elderton contains both very wealthy and poor people as well.